 Artist Statement

-I paint because art visualizes ideas in ways that words or data cannot.
-My earliest influences were muralists like Diego Rivera and David Alfaro Siqueiros.
-Seeing Rivera’s La Gran Tenochtitlan as a teenager visiting Mexico City taught me the power of art to tell stories.
+I paint because art can visualize ideas in ways that words cannot.
+My earliest influences were muralists like Diego Rivera whose work, such as La Gran Tenochtitlan, taught me the power of art to tell stories.

 My work is shaped by a lifetime of experience living and working in systems and settings where authority often went unquestioned.
 Through painting, I revisit those systems to reveal what they obscure or deflect.
-Born and raised in Chicago, I have witnessed both the human cost of state violence and the ideologies that normalize them.
-My paintings often try to unravel that normalization, not by being proscriptive or preachy, but describing systems I cannot accept and the collectives working to dismantle them.
+Born and raised in Chicago, I have witnessed both the human cost of violence and the ideologies that normalize them.
+My paintings unravel that normalization by visualizing systems I cannot accept and the collectives working to dismantle them.

 I work in a variety of mediums but pivoted largely to oil paint whose slow drying times enable me to work on three or four series at a time.
 My process begins digitally, within the minimalist interface of R-Studio.
 I treat its plot window as a blank canvas, coding geospatial maps and abstract scatterplots to generate unique visual forms.
 I transpose these visual forms onto canvas or wood panel through projection, stenciling, or layered mark-making.
 Paintings like Panel 05 or Color Logics originated from plots I produced in R-studio.
 Other paintings, like my Encrypted Message series, did not.
-Whether grounded in data or lived experience, each painting gives form to quiet but powerful forms of suppression and resistance.
+Whether grounded in concepts or emotions, each painting visualizes hidden forces and renders them open to interpretation.